addynz/NZ-Address-Autocomplete/README.md

 ```html
 <script src="addycomplete.min.js?key=YOUR-ADDY-KEY&callback=initAddy" async defer></script>
 ```
 Replace YOUR-ADDY-KEY with your own Addy API Key.
-Get started with a free account: <https://www.addy.co.nz/signup>.

 Define the fields and options that will be called by the initAddy callback function once the script has loaded.